hackle/blogger/src/raw/the-const-trickery.md

 mkConst a = (a, undefined)
 ```

-Then we can use then in place of `Identity` and `Const` as follows:
+Then we can use them in place of `Identity` and `Const` as follows:

 ```haskell
 > snd $ lname mkIdentity $ Person "Hackle"